home-assistant/home-assistant.io/source/_components/alexa.intent.markdown

 ## {% linkable_title I want to build custom commands to use with Echo %}

-The built-in Alexa component allows you to integrate Home Assistant into Alexa/Amazon Echo.
-This component will allow you to query information and call services within Home Assistant by using your voice.
+The built-in Alexa integration allows you to integrate Home Assistant into Alexa/Amazon Echo.
+This integration will allow you to query information and call services within Home Assistant by using your voice.
 Home Assistant offers no built-in sentences but offers a framework for you to define your own.

 <div class='videoWrapper'>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/1Ke3mtWd_cQ" frameborder="0" allowfullscreen></iframe>